iankronquist/zeta/README.md

 - The ability to suspend and resume running programs

-Zeta takes inspiration from JavaScript, but there notable differences include:
+Zeta takes inspiration from JavaScript, but notable differences include:

 - No `undefined` or `null` values